zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.intro.rst

 - ``get($name)``, retrieves a service by the given name.

-In addition to above methods, the ``ServiceManger`` can be instantiated via the following features:
+In addition to above methods, the ``ServiceManager`` can be instantiated via the following features:

 - **Service registration**.
 You can register an object under a given name ``$services->setService('foo',
   $object)``.